How Does a Home Warranty Work? Claims Process & What to Expect

 Standard Guarantee Periods

-Most warranty companies guarantee contractor workmanship for 30-90 days after repair completion.
-When comparing home warranty companies, check their workmanship guarantee length—longer guarantees provide better protection.
+Most warranty companies guarantee contractor workmanship for 30 to 90 days after repair completion, though some premium providers extend this to 6 or 12 months.
+When comparing home warranty companies, check their workmanship guarantee length since longer guarantees provide better protection.

 If the same issue recurs during this period due to poor workmanship, the company will send the technician back at no additional cost to you.
 You won't pay another service fee for warranty company-approved return visits.